shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 You can't really go wrong with a 1080p IPS display on  a 13.3" laptop.

-The display on my laptop is the LG 1080p IPS display with a matte coating.
+The LG 1080p IPS display on ThinkPad 13 comes with a matte coating.
 Even for an IPS display, the viewing angles are excellent.
 13.3" and 1080p is a sweet spot for sharpness and UIs scale fine in both KDE Neon and Windows 10.
 Thanks to the matte coating, the screen brightness is perfectly sufficient 90% of the time when I use it.
 I've hardly run into any instances where I felt the need to crank the screen brightness any higher.

 Colour space coverage is reportedly below average for an IPS screen and it really shows when put side by side with a MacBook Pro or a Dell Inspiron 7460.
 That said, for coding and web-browsing, it's hard to ask for more.